Melbourne University Rugby Football Club: Teams and players

-MURFC fields men's and women's teams in the Senior Divisions across First, Second and Third Grades, in addition to a Colts (U20) team and an over 35’s “Gents” team.
+MURFC fields men's and women's teams in the Senior Divisions across First, Second and Third Grades, a Women’s team, in addition to a Colts (U20) team and an over 35’s “Gents” team.
+MURFC also run 7s teams over the summer.
 Several recent MURFC players have been recruited into professional teams, notably including current Melbourne Rebels and Wallabies hooker Jordan Uelese.

 Playing membership is not restricted to University of Melbourne students.